NehGuk/21-javascript2-ca/readme.md

 ![image](./assets/home-screenshot.png)

-You have been tasked with producing a new JavaScript front-end client for an existing social media platform.
+This was my Javascript 2 Course Assignment: the task was to produce a new JavaScript front-end client for an existing social media platform.

 ## Goal